vapor-ware/synse-docs/docs/server/api.v3.md

 Get a summary of the health of registered plugins.

-This provides an easy way to programmatically determine whether the plugins registered and are considered healthy by the server.
+This provides an easy way to programmatically determine whether the registered plugins are considered healthy by the server.

 ??? hint "Example"
     ***shell***